-- Provide counseling support services for individual students and small groups - Provide Social Emotional Learning support for staff and students on campus; explore and implement SEL curricula that aligns with PVUESD's mission and values and will help meet the SEL needs of our community. - Implement tiered attendance support for all students (positive engagement exercises, attendance success plans, positive messaging, addressing attendance barriers, and Attendance Works toolkits). - Explore how to implement a Student Peer Mediation/Conflict Resolution program where students are trained to be allies who help other students problem solve disagreements and misunderstandings. - Provide more motivational and college/career oriented assemblies/guest speakers
+- Provide counseling support services for individual students and small groups - Provide Social Emotional Learning support for staff and students on campus; explore and implement SEL curricula that aligns with PVUESD's mission and values and will help meet the SEL needs of our community. - -Explore how to increase student attendance Implement tiered attendance support for all students (positive engagement exercises, attendance success plans, positive messaging, addressing attendance barriers, and Attendance Works toolkits). - Host family education sessions on the importance of attending school on a regular basis. - Explore how to implement a Student Peer Mediation/Conflict Resolution program where students are trained to be allies who help other students problem solve disagreements and misunderstandings. - Provide more motivational and college/career oriented assemblies/guest speakers - Continue with Positive Behavior Intervention and Supports (PBIS) for students - Continue with "Teams" Day - Explore implementing a sports program for students